goldbergyoni/nodebestpractices/sections/production/assigntransactionid.md

         res.json(user);
     } catch (err) {
-        // The error is being passed to the middleware, and there's no need to pass over the TransactionId next(err);
+        // The error is being passed to the middleware, and there's no need to send over the TransactionId next(err);
     }
 })